airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 the same thing as the system callssystem calls, even though system calls aren't true functions as we will talk about in this chapter.

-How Functions Work
+How Functions Work {#howfunctionswork}
 ------------------

 Functions are composed of several different pieces:

 function name

-A function's name is a symbolsymbol that represents the address where the function's code starts.
+:   A function's name is a symbolsymbol that represents the address
+    where the function's code starts.
 In assembly language, the symbol is defined by typing the function's name as a label before the function's code.
 This is just like labelslabels you have used for jumping.

 function parameters

-A function's parametersparameters are the data items that are explicitly given to the function for processing.
+:   A function's parametersparameters are the data items that are
+    explicitly given to the function for processing.
 For example, in mathematics, there is a sine function.
 If you were to ask a computer to find the sine of 2, sine would be the function's name, and 2 would be the parameter.
-Some functions have many parameters, others have none.[21]
+Some functions have many parameters, others have none.[^21]

 local variables

-Local variableslocal variables are data storage that a function uses while processing that is thrown away when it returns.
+:   Local variableslocal variables are data storage that a function uses
+    while processing that is thrown away when it returns.
 It's kind of like a scratch pad of paper.
 Functions get a new piece of paper every time they are activated, and they have to throw it away when they are finished processing.
 Local variables of a function are not accessible to any other function within a program.

 static variables

-Static variablesstatic variables are data storage that a function uses while processing that is not thrown away afterwards, but is reused for every time the function's code is activated.
+:   Static variablesstatic variables are data storage that a function
+    uses while processing that is not thrown away afterwards, but is reused for every time the function's code is activated.
 This data is not accessible to any other part of the program.
 Static variables are generally not used unless absolutely necessary, as they can cause problems later on.

 global variables

-Global variables are data storage that a function uses for processing which are managed outside the function.
-For example, a simple text editor may put the entire contents of the file it is working on in a global variable so it doesn't have to be passed to every function that operates on it.[22]
-Configuration values are also often stored in global variables.
+:   Global variables are data storage that a function uses for
+    processing which are managed outside the function.
+For example, a simple text editor may put the entire contents of the file it is working on in a global variable so it doesn't have to be passed to every function that operates on it.[^22] Configuration values are also often stored in global variables.

 return address

-The return addressreturn address is an "invisible" parameter in that it isn't directly used during the function.
+:   The return addressreturn address is an "invisible" parameter in that
+    it isn't directly used during the function.
 The return address is a parameter which tells the function where to resume executing after the function is completed.
 This is needed because functions can be called to do processing from many different parts of your program, and the function needs to be able to get back to wherever it was called from.
 In most programming languages, this parameter is passed automatically when the function is called.
 In assembly language, the `callcall` instruction handles passing the return address for you, and `retret` handles using that address to return back to where you called the function from.

 return value

-The return valuereturn value is the main method of transferring data back to the main program.
+:   The return valuereturn value is the main method of transferring data
+    back to the main program.
 Most programming languages only allow a single return value for a function.

 global variables These pieces are present in most programming languages.
 How you specify each piece is different in each one, however.